bufbuild-ru/docs/docs/reference/protovalidate/rules/bytes_rules/index.md

 # Bytes rules

-BytesRules describe the constraints applied to `bytes` values.
+BytesRules describe the rules applied to `bytes` values.
 These rules may also be applied to the `google.protobuf.BytesValue` Well-Known-Type.

 ## const